For Readers/Parents

 Violence

-Summary of violent content including content warnings for things such as slurs, racism, homophobia, abuse, assault, etc.
+Here, you’ll find a summary of violent content, including content warnings for things such as slurs, racism, homophobia, abuse, assault, etc. I’ll try to avoid spoilers whenever possible and avoid specific details that might be triggering to those checking out my review.

 Drug Content